karlospn/mytechramblings-site-source-code/content/posts/deploy-a-grpc-service-in-ecs-fargate.md

   string message = 1;
 }
 ```
 This proto file will generate a csharp file with the ``Server.Grpc`` namespace and the ``Greet.Greeter`` serviceName.
 With this proto file you can build the following routes in the ALB:

 - ``Path is /greet.*`` - routes all requests to the greet package.
 - ``Path is /greet.Greeter/*`` - routes all the requests to the Greeter service in the greet package.
 - ``Path is /greet.Greeter/SayHello`` - routes all the requests to the SayHello method implemented in the Greeter service in the greet package.

-Basically if you define the ``package`` attribute in your proto file you need to use it when routing the gRPC calls.
+Basically it might seem that the package attribute is useless, but if you define it in your proto file you need to use it when routing the gRPC calls.

 - **Example 2:**